VeerMuchandi/openshift-local/SettingUpALocalOpenShiftCluster.md

-##Setting up a Local OpenShift Cluster
+## Setting up a Local OpenShift Cluster

 In this chapter we will use OpenShift Command Line Interface (CLI) to spin up a local cluster on your machine.

 **Use Case:** As a developer, I want to develop my applications locally.
 In the world of container platform, I still want a local setup where I can deploy and test my code before I push the code to a cluster running in my enterprise data center.

-We have two options.
-1. Using Minishift (recommended)
-2. Using `oc cluster up`

 ### Using Minishift